Monday, May 25, 2026

 We emerged from the primordial forest grateful to have escaped with our lives and finally found the sole café Adventure Bay could boast.
 After breakfast we set out to see the white wallabies which we expected to be performing a welcoming dance in the street.
 There were none.

 The wallabies are most active at dawn and dusk.
 Apparently 10am isn’t considered dawn in these parts.
-Faced with an absence of wallabies we headed towards the start of the Flutes Cape walk where apparently white wallabies covered the ground.
+Faced with an absence of wallabies we headed towards the start of the Fluted Cape walk where apparently white wallabies covered the ground.
 On arrival at the car park we were greeted by a pair of regular wallabies who were working the car park like truck stop hookers.
 They were very obviously posing for photos before an admiring group but we spurned their coarse advances and headed into the bush.

 The beginning of the trail came and went and with no sign of our prey we kept going.
 Things weren’t helped by the fact that everyone we passed regaled us with white wallaby sightings until we ground our teeth in envy.